 Buckhorn Exchange

 The Wild West certainly lives on at this Denver institution!
 Opened well over a century ago, Buckhorn Exchange is Denver's oldest restaurant.
-Here, you can try elk, ostrich and yak, all prepared to perfection.
+Here, you can try fried alligator tail, red chile marinated rattlesnake, elk medallions and, perhaps the house specialty for the very, very brave, Rocky Mountain oysters.

 The Fort Restaurant

 For the ultimate Colorado delicacy, head to The Fort Restaurant in Morrison and order the Rocky Mountain oysters.
-You’ll also find braised bison tongue, duck quesadilla and “bison eggs,” pickled quail eggs wrapped in house-made buffalo sausage, on the menu.
+You’ll also find roasted bison marrow bones, buffalo tongue on crostini and antelope, rabbit and rattlesnake sausage on the menu.

 Machete Tequila + Tacos